 Step 5: Interview

 I received a response from the school within a week inviting me to interview!
 I remember only having a day to prepare my responses, so I was a bit nervous.
 Due to the pandemic, my interview was carried out on zoom with the Headteacher and Deputy Headteacher.
-The night before I wrote some key notes about specific teaching areas, such as behavior management, safeguarding and assessment.
+The night before I wrote some key notes about specific teaching areas, such as behaviour management, safeguarding and assessment.
 This prepared me for the interview because I had rehearsed my responses in these areas with a friend the night before.

-As soon as the interview began, the Headteacher calmed me by stating that interviews are very nerve-wracking and assured me that it was not a problem to pause to think about my responses after each question.
+As soon as the interview began, the Headteacher calmed me by stating that interviews are very nerve-wracking and assured that it was not a problem to pause to think about my responses after each question.
 This encouraged me and when I felt like I needed a minute to think about my response, I would pause and then answer.
 I made sure that my responses were specific and had plenty of examples, such as strategies that I use in the classroom and how completing Bronze, Silver and Gold Duke of Edinburgh awards enhanced my team working skills.

 Waiting for the call

 After completing the interview, I was told that I would get a call at the end of the week.
 I remember the Headteacher phoning at the end of the day to offer me the job which was fantastic!
-I was so proud to have secured a job, it took the pressure of finishing my placement in March and allowed me to focus on finishing my final year.
+I was so proud to have secured a job, it took the pressure of finishing my placement in March and allowed me to focus on finishing final year.

-In terms of fitting the application process around my studies, I scheduled in a specific time in the evening to complete each stage of the process.
+In terms of fitting the application process around my studies, I scheduled in specific time in the evening to complete each stage of the process.
 I would recommend making a list or keeping a diary, so you give yourself a set time to complete the application.